Irish scheme cut without equality tests

 The Liofa scheme allowed at least 100 people a year to attend summer Irish language classes in the Gaeltacht.

-The £50,000 funding for the scheme was withdrawn by the then DfC minister Paul Givan in December 2016.
+The £50,000 funding for the scheme was withdrawn by the then DUP minister Paul Givan in December 2016.

+The Líofa programme was set up by former Sinn Féin culture minister Carál Ní Chuilín in 2012.

 The commission's investigation found that DfC failed to assess how withdrawing the Liofa money would affect the promotion of equal opportunities.